nicedozie4u/Project16/project16.md

 - Confirm terraform has been installed successfully

-  On powershell run: `terraform help`
+  On Terminal or Powershell run: `terraform help`

   ![](./images/install%20Terraform.png)